#🗂️ Lose and Lost

-In English, lose and lost come from the same verb but serve different grammatical roles: lose is the base form and lost is typically the past form or past participle.
-This short guide shows when to use each word with quick examples.
+In English, lose is the base form, and lost is the past tense and past participle.
+This quick guide shows when to use each.

 Lose